 Tree nuts are a common food allergen.
-Common nuts include, among others, almonds, hazelnuts, Brazil nuts, cashews, walnuts, pistachios, pecans, macadamia nuts, and pine nuts.
+Common nuts include, among others, almonds, hazelnuts, Brazil nuts, cashews, walnuts, pistachios, pecans, macadamia nuts, and pine nuts (according to Health Canada).
 An allergy to nuts affects about 1% of the population.

 Is the peanut a nut?
 And what about coconut?

 The peanut is part of the legume family and not the nut family.
 Although many people allergic to nuts are not allergic to peanuts, a certain number of people are allergic to both.
 Coconut is not considered a nut even though people can be allergic to it.

 People can be allergic to certain nuts, but not others.
 An evaluation by an allergist can help to determine these allergies.
 Regardless, even if you are not allergic to a certain nut, you must ensure before eating it that it has not come into contact with other nuts to which you are allergic.